hackclub/hackclub/CONTRIBUTING.md

 - This commit message is too long!
 It should be less than 50 characters!
 - It uses too many words and could be simplified

-If your PR does not satisfy these requirements a core member will point out your errors.
-If it is left inactive for more than 3 days, it will modified and merged for you.

 ## Using GitHub Issues

 We use GitHub's built in issue tracker for nearly everything at hackEDU.
 We